 Ownership

 The player who places a card onto the shared field is its owner.
-Ownership matters in two key ways: owners are immune to their own card's passive penalties (such as Sanity lost per turn), and they alone may activate the card's ownership effect during the Owner Phase.
+Ownership matters in two ways: owners are immune to their own card's passive penalties (such as Sanity gained per turn), and on their ownership phase, the owner effect takes place.

 The Frontrooms Rule

 The shared Room slot must never be empty.
 If there is no current Room card in play at any point, immediately place the Frontrooms card into the Room slot.
-The Frontrooms card is a neutral, effect-free room that exists outside all player decks — it is always available as a fallback.
+The Frontrooms card is a neutral, effect-free room that exists outside all player decks.

 Game Setup